signature-opensource/CK-MQTT-OLD/README.md

 ## Installing

-System.Net.Mqtt and System.Net.Mqtt.Server are distributed as [NuGet][1] packages and can be installed from Visual Studio by searching for the "System.Net.Mqtt" packages or by running the following commands from the Package Manager Console:
+CK.MQTT and CK.MQTT.Server are distributed as [NuGet][1] packages and can be installed from Visual Studio by searching for the "CK.MQTT" packages or by running the following commands from the Package Manager Console:

 Client Package:
-	`Install-Package System.Net.Mqtt -Pre`
+	`Install-Package CK.MQTT -Pre`

 Server Package:
-	`Install-Package System.Net.Mqtt.Server -Pre`
+	`Install-Package CK.MQTT.Server -Pre`

 Current package dependencies: